This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A common cold

 is caused by a viral infection.
 The infection usually affects your child's upper respiratory system.
-Your child may have any of the following symptoms:
+Your child may have any of the following:

-- Chills and a fever that usually lasts 1 to 3 days
+- Chills and a fever that usually last 1 to 3 days

 - A dry or sore throat